Roman Review: All about Roman’s health services and products

 2. Wait for the doctor to review your medical information.
 The waiting period is less than 24 hours.
 Most of our testers heard back within just a few hours.
 You may hear from the doctor with follow-up questions about the information you provided.
 Some states also require a live chat with the doctor before prescribing.
 If you live in such a state, Roman will inform you.

 3. You and your doctor will agree on a prescription if you're a candidate, and Roman will bill you accordingly.
-Your preferred billing cycle is up to you, but you can save some money by selecting a larger order (i.e., a 6-month supply rather than a 3-month supply) where applicable.
+Your preferred billing cycle is up to you, but you can save some money by selecting a larger order (e.g., a 6-month supply rather than a 3-month supply) where applicable.

 4. The Ro pharmacy network handles your order.
 This is an added convenience.
 Roman benefits from its parent company's pharmacy network, so it can fill your order automatically and ship it out to you to arrive in as little as two days.